Dr. Michael Frandsen - Presidential Bio

 Before joining Albion, Frandsen spent five years at Juniata College in Pennsylvania, where he served as a faculty member in the accounting, business and economics department, as well as in the information technology department.
 Frandsen also taught undergraduate and graduate courses at Colorado College, St. Edward's (Texas) University, and his alma mater, The Pennsylvania State University.

-Additionally, Frandsen coached swimmers, from novice to Olympic Trials qualifiers, at clubs in Pennsylvania, Tennessee and Colorado before pursuing his corporate career.
+After graduating from Penn State, Frandsen coached swimmers, from novice to Olympic Trials qualifiers, at clubs in Pennsylvania, Tennessee and Colorado before pursuing a career in corporate finance, working for global companies in the telecommunication, chemical and electronics industries for more than a decade.
 He continued to coach part-time occasionally prior to his work in higher education.

 Frandsen earned his Ph.D. in management, with an emphasis on strategic management, from the University of Texas at Austin.
 His dissertation examined how stock prices respond to announcements about new chief executives.
 He also holds an M.B.A. and B.S. in finance, both from The Pennsylvania State University.

-Frandsen and wife, Sharon, recently visited their 50th state, saving Hawaii for last.
+Frandsen and wife, Sharon, have visited all 50th states, saving Hawaii for last.
 They are the proud parents of two grown daughters, Janie and Kate.
-Frandsen is also an avid sports fan, especially of college sports, and enjoys playing golf and going on bike rides in his spare time.
+Frandsen is also an avid sports fan, especially of college sports, and enjoys playing golf and biking in his spare time.

 Back to top